AndreaDejanGrande/Triglav/doc/MINING.md

 This tunes a compromise between ram usage and performance.
 Performance peaks at a gap of 2, but increasing the gap can save you some GPU ram, but almost always at the cost of significant loss of hashrate.
-Setting lookup gap overrides the default of 2, but sgminer will use the --shaders value to choose a thread-concurrency if you haven't chosen one.
+Setting lookup gap overrides the default of 2, but Triglav will use the --shaders value to choose a thread-concurrency if you haven't chosen one.